provrb/Logicgate-Rootkit/docs/README.md

 implemented in the Windows operating system.
 Meaning this has the potential to become a User-Mode root kit as we have persistence, privilege, and stealth.

 ## How could this malware be avoided; as you-the user?
+Overall, there is no silver-bullet for ransomware, rootkits, or RATs.
+However, there are some steps you can take to prevent these types of malware from infecting your computer.

+1. Update software regularly
+   - One of the main methods of remaining safe is to keep your computer up-to-date.
+     This includes updating your operating system, software, and drivers.
+     While this is not totally convienant, this can prevent against malware that take advantage of known vulnerabilities in these pieces of software, which can be detrimental to your computer or a network.
+2. Use a good antivirus program.
+   - Although the idea of whether or not an anti-virus program can be useful is a controversial topic they can help protect your computer from known malware, especially as the average user.

+3. Be careful browsing the internet
+   - Only download files from trusted sources and be wary of files from unknown sources.
+     Downloading unknown files is a leading cause to compromised networks and computers.
+4. Be careful when clicking on links
+   - A popular method to compromise networks when a malware cannot directly be downloaded is through phishing and social engineering.
+     Social engineering is the act of manipulating people into performing actions or divulging confidential information.
+     This can be paired with phishing, where a user is tricked into clicking on a malicious link.
+     To prevent against this, make sure you know the sender of the email and the link you are clicking on and 100% sure of its legitimacy.

+Although these steps can help prevent malware from infecting your computer, it is important to remember that no method is foolproof.
+Sometimes theres nothing we can do, for example if a zero-day exploit is abused malware may be able to spread without any user interaction.
+It is important you try your best to prevent malware from infecting your computer.

 ## Conclusion, what I learned
+From this project, I learned a lot about the Windows operating system, the Windows API, and how to exploit vulnerabilities in the Windows operating system.
+I learned how to use undocumented syscalls to elevate my permissions to SYSTEM and TrustedInstaller, and how to use DLL hijacking to bypass UAC.
+I also learned how to use hybrid encryption to securely encrypt files and data, and improved my understanding on sockets.

+Most importantly, through this project I was able to think like a threat actor.
+To know a threat-actor is to be a good threat-hunter.
+I'm able to understand how to prevent exploitation of vulnerabilities.
+From a more-cybersecurity oriented perspective, this would be a great experience I can refer to when blue-teaming, rather than red-teaming.

+This project was incredibly fun to create and I hope you enjoyed reading my first write-up.
+I hope to make more projects similar to this as well as projects to go against threat-actors.

+Thank you for reading.